Anders Dreyer: FC Midtjylland

-On 6 January 2020, FC Midtjylland announced that Dreyer had returned to Denmark and signed a four-and-a-half year contract with the club.
+On 6 January 2020, FC Midtjylland announced that Dreyer had returned to Denmark and signed a four-and-a-half-year contract with the club.
 His strong start – two goals and one assist in his first two appearances for the club – led to him being named as the Danish Superliga Player of the Month for February 2020.

 Rubin Kazan

-On 28 August 2021, he signed a five-year contract with Russian club FC Rubin Kazan.
-On his debut on 13 September 2021 he scored a hat-trick against FC Ural Yekaterinburg.
+On 28 August 2021, Dreyer signed a five-year contract with Russian club Rubin Kazan.
+On his debut on 13 September 2021 he scored a hat-trick against Ural Yekaterinburg.
 He became the first player in the history of the league to score three goals in their first game in the league.

 On 11 March 2022, Dreyer's contract with Rubin was suspended until 30 June 2022 according to special FIFA regulations related to the Russian invasion of Ukraine.
 The regulations allow foreign players in Russia to suspend their contracts until the end of the 2021–22 season and sign with a club outside of Russia until that date.